dotnet/docs-maui/docs/fundamentals/accessibility.md

 image.SetValue(SemanticProperties.DescriptionProperty, "Cute dot net bot waving hi to you!");
 ```

 The accessibility information for an element can also be defined on another element.
-For example, a <xref:Microsoft.Maui.Controls.Label> next to an <xref:Microsoft.Maui.Controls.Entry> can be used to describe what the <xref:Microsoft.Maui.Controls.Entry> represents.
+For example, a <xref:Microsoft.Maui.Controls.Label> next to an <xref:Microsoft.Maui.Controls.Switch> can be used to describe what the <xref:Microsoft.Maui.Controls.Switch> represents.
 This can be accomplished in XAML as follows:

 ```xaml
 <Label x:Name="label"